How to research the history, development, architecture, collections and management of the State Library of Victoria.

 This significant redevelopment project has transformed the Library so we can better meet the current and future needs of the community.
 The focus has been optimising sections of the building to open up an additional 1000m2 space for public use, as well as developing programs and facilities that provide vital and improved economic, cultural and education opportunities for all Victorians.
 A major achievement of the project has been to increase the space available to the public by 40%.

 On 10 July 2020 the Architectus + Schmidt Hammer Lassen team won three awards for the redevelopment project at the Australian Institute of Architects Victorian Awards.
 This included the coveted Melbourne Prize as well as awards for Heritage – Conservation and Public Architecture.
-Architectus + Schmidt Hammer Lassen were also awarded a National Commendation for Public Architecture in the 2020 Royal Australian Institute of Architects (RAIA) National Architecture Awards.
+Architectus + Schmidt Hammer Lassen were awarded a National Commendation for Public Architecture in the 2020 Royal Australian Institute of Architects (RAIA) National Architecture Awards.
+The redevelopment also won the National Exemplar Award at the 2021 Australian Library Design Awards, the Urban Design Award at the 2021 Melbourne Awards, and Best Heritage Development at the Property Council's 2021 Innovation and Excellence Awards.

 Architects were announced April 2016: